924 Gilman Street: Genres and musical styles promoted

 A performance by Living Eyes in 2024.

-Gilman showcases mostly punk rock, running the gamut from hardcore punk and grindcore to pop punk and ska punk, including as well industrial metal and, most recently, hip hop.
+Gilman showcases mostly punk rock, running the gamut from hardcore punk and grindcore to pop-punk and ska punk, including as well industrial metal and, most recently, hip-hop.

 Bands with major label contracts, including AFI, the Offspring, and Green Day, are only allowed to play the club when membership approves that individual show, a policy that enabled Green Day to play at Gilman again at least twice since they signed with a major label.
-Many of the other bands that have played the club in the past are now defunct.
-The venue still serves the East Bay and Northern California hardcore scene by bringing local, national, and international acts to the East Bay.